Ima be straight-up with you — UX writer cover letters are weird.

 Maybe cover letters aren’t so weird.
 If you use them as a way to connect with and stand out to the hiring manager, the right cover letter can take you far.

-Otherwise, keep learning — head to the next lesson, JB#12: Understanding the UX writer portfolio.
+Keep learning — head to the next lesson, JB#12: What makes a good UX writer cover letter.

 Happy UX writing 🖖